arcanelab/RetroSim/docs/Graphics.md

 ### Sprites

-Sprites are drawn from an atlas
+Sprites can be rendered by specifying an area in the sprite atlas area.
+The width of the atlas is defined in SPRITE_ATLAS_PITCH.

 ### Bitmap